List of Warriors characters: Barley

-Lives on a farm with Ravenpaw, former member of BloodClan.
+Lived on a farm with Ravenpaw.
+He was a former member of BloodClan.

-Princess

-A house cat, Firestar's sister.

 Ravenpaw

-Former ThunderClan apprentice, was mentored by Tigerstar, left ThunderClan to avoid being murdered by Tigerstar for seeing Tigerstar murder Redtail.
-Lived on a farm with Barley.

-Smudge

-House cat who was friends with Firestar, prior to the latter joining ThunderClan.
+A former ThunderClan apprentice who came to live on a farm with Barley after fleeing ThunderClan in fear of being killed by the first Tigerstar after witnessing the latter's crimes.
+He was the protagonist of the manga trilogy Ravenpaw's Path, which consists of Shattered Peace, A Clan in Need, and The Heart of a Warrior.

 The New Prophecy

 Midnight

 Badger who has existed since the dawn of time.
-She informs the journeying protagonists of The New Prophecy of their forest home's imminent destruction and instructs them on how to help the Clans find a new home.
-Unlike other badgers in the series who cannot communicate with the cats, Midnight can speak with cats, as well as badgers, rabbits, and foxes.
+She informs the journeying protagonists of The New Prophecy of their forest home's imminent destruction and instructs them on how to find a new home.
+Unlike other badgers, who cannot communicate with cats, Midnight can speak to cats, as well as rabbits, foxes, and other badgers.

-Sasha

-Former mate of Tigerstar, mother of Mothwing and Hawkfrost.

 Sharptooth

 Mountain lion who lived in the mountains and terrorized the Tribe of Rushing Water.
-It was killed by Feathertail.
+He was killed by Feathertail.

 Power of Three

 Rock

-Hairless and blind cat who has existed since the dawn of time, and guided the Clans' destinies.
+Hairless and blind cat who has existed since the dawn of time.
+Guides the Clans' destinies.

 Sol

 Formerly a house cat named Harry.
-After a bad experience with SkyClan when they lived at the gorge, Sol decided to find the lake Clans and try to disband them.
-He failed to do so.
+After a bad experience with SkyClan at their gorge camp, Sol decided to find the lake Clans and try to disband them.

 A Vision of Shadows

 Darktail

-Onestar's son, leader of a group of cats who attacked the Clans and tried to disband them.
+Onestar's illegitimate and bitter son.
+Leader of a group of cats who attacked the Clans and tried to disband them.